k-nuth/py-api/README.md

 > Multi-Cryptocurrency _Python_ API.

-*Bitprim Python-API* is a library written in the _Python_ which exposes an API that allows you to programmatically access all of the *Bitprim* node features:
+*Bitprim Python-API* is a library written in _Python_ which exposes an API that allows you to programmatically access all of the *Bitprim* node features:
   * Wallet
   * Mining
   * Full blockchain